IETF-Hackathon/mDNSResponder/README.md

 DNS-Based Service Discovery, is based, naturally enough, on DNS domain names.

+Two DNS domain names are involved here, the DNS name for the advertised link, and the DNS hostname for the Discovery Proxy doing the advertising.
+These two names are different.

 For each physical (or virtual) link on your network for which you wish to enable remote discovery of services you need to chose a DNS domain name,